 - Where else can I get help?

-Being truant, or ditching school often starts small and grows to more and more absences from school, like:
+Being truant, or wagging school often starts small and grows to more and more absences from school, like:

 - missing a class

 - missing a pre or post lunch session

 - missing the entire day or days

 - a pattern of truancy, like your child regularly not turning up on Mondays or Fridays